Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Markov Decision Process.md

 - When we know everything, e.i. all state transitions and rewards, we can solve a MDP as a search tree
 ![[Untitled.png#invert|600]]
 - Problem:
-	- Computationally inefficient due to the repetition of states and the potentially infinite horizon of the MDP
+	- <mark style="background: #FFB86CA6;">Computationally inefficient</mark> due to the repetition of states and the potentially infinite horizon of the MDP
-	- No reuse of computation, tree has to be computed from every state
+	- <mark style="background: #FFB86CA6;">No reuse of computation</mark>, tree has to be computed from every state
 - -> Therefore, dynamic programming algorithms like [[Policy Iteration]] and [[Value Iteration]] are used to solve MDPs more efficiently.